Jon Mann's Photo

 One Amazing Thing I’ve Done

-In 1963, as a young Navy Seaman based at Anacostia Naval Air Station outside of Washington DC, my friend, John Evans and I went to the Poor Peoples March on Washington for Jobs and Freedom to see Martin Luther King.
+In 1963, as a young Navy Seaman based at Anacostia Naval Air Station outside of Washington DC, my friend, John Evans and I went AWOL to the Poor Peoples March on Washington for Jobs and Freedom to see Martin Luther King.
+We were told there would be a race riot and confined to base, it was the most peaceful demonstration I have ever been to.

-After the Navy I hitched to rock concerts and demonstrations all over the country; Kent State, the Battle in Seattle, Million Mom March, and every anti-Vietnam moratorium, etc.
+After the Navy I would hitchhike to rock concerts and demonstrations all over the country; Kent State, the Battle in Seattle, Million Mom March, and every anti-Vietnam moratorium.

 I toured New Zealand on a bicycle in 1990 and 1995.
-I have backpacked in Europe, Turkey, Iran, Iraq, Afghanistan, Pakistan, India, Indonesia, Singapore, Australia, Tahiti.
-I often crashed on floors and couches or slept in my bivouac sac wherever I ended up at night.
+I have backpacked in Europe, Southeast Asia, Turkey, Iran, Iraq, Afghanistan, Pakistan, India, Indonesia, Singapore, Australia and Tahiti.
+I often crashed on floors, sleeeping in my bivouac sac wherever I ended up at night.

 I was a Peacekeeper for Bernie Sanders at the Democratic National Convention in August 2016 and stayed in the basement of the Arch Memorial Church with other activists.
-I was very disappointed when Bernie sold out and supported Hillary Clinton and rolled over again for the rigged primaries in 2020.
+I was very disappointed when Bernie sold out and supported Hillary Clinton and when he rolled over again when Obama rigged the primaries for Biden in 2020.
 That was when I realized Bernie, AOC and the fraud squad, were the controlled opposition.

 Teach, Learn, Share

-I sometimes mentor as well as learn from young couch surfers, share tips on how to travel on a low budget, and provide access to my collection of Lonely Planet and other travel books.
+I often mentor as well as learn from young couch surfers.
+We share tips on how to travel on a low budget.
+You are all free to peruse to my collection of Lonely Planet and other travel books.

-My Facebook page was hacked, and I lost all my data and travel photos since 2006 lost my Yahoo data from 1995.
+My Facebook page was hacked; I lost all my data and travel photos since 2006 and I lost my Yahoo data from 1995.
 If anyone knows how to recover my data, you are guaranteed a couch for a month.

 What I Can Share with Hosts

-I have been hosted in Spokane, San Jose, Helsinki, Belgium, Norway, Glasgow Finland, Dublin, Bakersfield, Tenerife and Salt Lake City for the Annual National Meeting with Jill Stein.
+I have been hosted in Spokane, San Jose, Helsinki, Belgium, Norway, Glasgow Finland, Dublin, Bakersfield, Tenerife, and in Salt Lake City for the Annual National Meeting with Jill Stein.

 Countries I’ve Visited